 Holly Taylor singing Anything Goes Tiger Rag played by OCJ quartet

 Younger people are often beguiled by the irresistible swinging rhythm, which they may never have encountered in the modern age of loud computerised music.
-This is made possible thanks to my Amazing Portable Real Acoustic Piano, which I take to all venues lacking an instrument.

 It Don't Mean a Thing (OCJ quartet) at the Calne Jazz Club and a solo performance of The Entertainer

 Latest Solo Piano Video -

 I want to say a huge thank you for your amazing performance on Friday night.
 Your ragtime piano really made the evening go off in style - Egyptomania has turned out to be one of the most successful LiveFridays we have ever had at the Ashmolean, and the talented performances were central to that.
 It was wonderful to have you as a part of the programme, thank you!

 Blue Skies played by

 We're not just doing this for the money - we just love to play - to play for all kinds of people and events - so please don't be shy, get in touch.